 - Onchocerciasis, commonly known as “river blindness”, is caused by the parasitic worm Onchocerca volvulus.

 - It is transmitted to humans through exposure to repeated bites of infected blackflies of the genus Simulium.

 - Symptoms include severe itching, disfiguring skin conditions, and visual impairment, including permanent blindness.

 - Community-directed treatment with ivermectin is the core strategy to eliminate onchocerciasis in Africa.
 In the Americas the strategy is biannual large-scale treatment with ivermectin.

 Onchocerciasis – or “river blindness” – is a parasitic disease caused by the filarial worm Onchocerca volvulus transmitted by repeated bites of infected blackflies (Simulium spp.).
-These blackflies breed in fast-flowing rivers and streams, mostly in remote villages located near fertile land where people rely on agriculture.
+These blackflies breed along fast-flowing rivers and streams, close to remote villages located near fertile land where people rely on agriculture.

 In the human body, the adult worms produce embryonic larvae (microfilariae) that migrate to the skin, eyes and other organs.
 When a female blackfly bites an infected person during a blood meal, it also ingests microfilariae which develop further in the blackfly and are then transmitted to the next human host during subsequent bites.

 Signs and symptoms

 Onchocerciasis is an eye and skin disease.
 Symptoms are caused by the microfilariae, which move around the human body in the subcutaneous tissue and induce intense inflammatory responses when they die.
 Infected people may show symptoms such as severe itching and various skin changes.
 Some infected people develop eye lesions which can lead to visual impairment and permanent blindness.
 In most cases, nodules under the skin form around the adult worms.

 Prevention, control and elimination programmes